-Roma's profitability in Table 7 is greater than Table 5, demonstrating that its bidding at floor price is rational in current arrangements.
+Roma's profitability in Table 7 is less than Table 5, demonstrating that its bidding at floor price is rational in current arrangements.

-However Roma's profitability in Table 8 is greater than Table 6 demonstrating that, in the presence of access settlement, offering at SRMC is rational for the generators, though it may not be optimal: which was not assessed.
+However Roma's profitability in Table 8 is greater than Table 6 demonstrating that, in the presence of access settlement, offering at SRMC is rational for the generators.
 As a result of the restoration of an efficient merit order, total industry cost is reduced by \$452.30.